Books by Hannah Arendt

 How do evil-doers justify their behaviour?
 A common view of evil sees dehumanisation as fundamental.
 Yale psychologist Paul Bloom argues, however, that the picture may not be so simple.
 The most callous acts of cruelty and evil involve recognising the human feelings of the victim, their ability to feel shame and humiliation.

 Unimpressed by the response of philosophers to the rise of Nazism in her native Germany, Hannah Arendt rejected the notion of being a philosopher and said she was a political theorist.
-Samantha Rose Hill of the Hannah Arendt Center at Bard College talks us through Hannah Arendt’s life and work—and suggests which books to read if we want to learn more about her and her ideas.
+Samantha Rose Hill, writer and formerly assistant director of the Hannah Arendt Center at Bard College, talks us through Hannah Arendt’s life and work—and suggests which books to read if we want to learn more about her and her ideas.

 In an era of Trumpism and fake news, the word ‘fascist’ is thrown around with increasing ease and little attention paid to its origins and history.
 Ruth Ben-Ghiat, political commentator and historian at New York University, recommends the best books for understanding fascism’s history and recognizing it today.